We can predict the future

 Our algorithms learn the thermal behaviour of the connected building by themselves.
 They do this faster than other approaches, because we combine physics-based knowledge with Machine Learning methods.
-1-2 weeks of training data is usually enough to build a model.
+1-2 weeks of training data is usually enough to learn the building’s behaviour.

-Our approach is lightweight and thus scalable.
+Our approaches are lightweight and thus scalable.
 In contrast to other Machine Learning based approaches, the resulting optimization problem is convex and can be solved fast and for large systems.
-It is also ready for variable energy pricing and demand response schemes.
+Our technology is ready for variable energy pricing and demand response schemes.

 Frequently Asked Questions

 Our technology builds on a combination of Machine Learning methods and physics-based constraints.
 The Machine Learning methods allow to capture the building dynamics from measurement data, while the physics-based constraints significantly lower the required amount of training data and ensure physical model behaviour.

 Are the methods validated?

 Yes.
 Our control method has been validated in different apartment and office units of the NEST demonstrator building at Empa as well as in a light commercial building in a pilot project with the market leader for thermostatic valves.
 In all cases it saved 20-40% of energy while increasing comfort, compared to state-of-industry controllers.

 What do you mean by 'ready for demand response'?

 By combining Machine Learning with physics-based constraints, we have developed models that are lightweight and informative at the same time.
 The resulting convex optimization problem is computationally efficient and can be used efficiently for day-ahead reserves planning or variable energy prices.

 Which hardware is required to use your controllers?